 BILLY HECTOR (bass)

-I switch between two setups: For smaller rooms a Fender Bassman TV 15 combo amp.
+I switch between a few setups: For small rooms, a Fender Rumble 500 combo amp.
+Medium size rooms get a Fender Bassman TV 15 combo amp.
 I'll throw an effects pedal into the mix now and then to liven things up a bit.
-For festivals and BIG rooms a Gallien-Krueger 1001 RB Head and an Ampeg 4x10 cabinet.
-For upright stuff, my upright gets amplified with either a David Gage Realist pickup if it's quiet, a Bisele magnetic, or some combination of the two.
+For festivals and BIG rooms a Gallien-Krueger 1001RB bass head and a custom 4x10 cabinet made by Raymond Halgren.
+I swear this is one of the best sounding speakers I've ever heard.
+Completely handmade to the specs I've always wanted to see in a cabinet.
+For upright stuff, my upright gets amplified with either a David Gage Realist pickup if it's quiet, a Krivo magnetic if it gets louder, or some combination of the two.
 The upright signal gets fed into a Fishman Platinum Series Preamp.

-BILLY HECTOR drums)
+BILLY HECTOR (drums)

-Also at Leisuretowne, most of the bass overdubs and background vocal tracking for the Soul Asylum record, "Change Of Fortune".
+Bass overdubs and background vocal tracking for the Soul Asylum record, "Change Of Fortune".
 The basic tracks were recorded at Waterbury Studios Minneapolis MN, The band cut live with producer John Fields behind the board.
 I found a nice Edison NJ era Ampeg B-15 buried in a road case in the band's rehearsal space, so it got drafted into service.